 You may be surprised at some of the stuff that comes up!

-Ponder on media
+Ponder on the Media

 Get very choosy about what media you allow near you, what kind of newspapers, social media, magazines etc. If you’re not sure, check in with how you feel when you’ve been reading: are you feeling more expanded or more tight, more curious or more shut down.
 Let your body be your guide.
 Setting some boundaries on your screen time will open up hours in your day, and improve your mental health!

-Ponder on connections
+Ponder on Connection and Community

 Get very choosy about who you spend time with.
 You know already who is toxic for you, where you feel unsafe, who bosses you about.
 You are absolutely entitled to choose not to spend time with these people.
 OK, we can’t always choose our company, at work, or with social circles, so sometimes we have to just turn down their volume and sit further away.
 Dress with the intention to protect yourself.
 Use gestures that protect and soothe yourself.
 Or at least, limit the time spent with them: Sorry darling, I can just make it for 30-mins!
 It’s also an idea to look around for some inspirational menopausal and Second Spring role models and spend some time with them instead.

-Ponder on softness
+Ponder on Softness